Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 In the center of the elliptical arena is a rectangular room that is supplied by two canals.
 This area was possibly used to store equipment for the contests that took place above in the arena.
 Another possible use was to collect the blood and gore from the gruesome contests that took place.

-Although the Roman Amphitheater is not as well preserved as its Greek neighbor it is still a site to behold and should not be overlooked.
+Although the Roman Amphitheater is not as well preserved as its Greek neighbor it is still a sight to behold and should not be overlooked.

 A short walk from the Roman Amphitheater is the Greek Theater.
 Constructed in the 5th century BC, this wonderfully preserved theater has remained in remarkable condition and appears today much as it did centuries ago.